 2. Treaty Negotiations and the Adoption of a Text

-31 The first stages in the formulation of a treaty consist of discussions and negotiations at which the subject matter to be included in the treaty is agreed and a draft text is prepared.
+39 The first stages in the formulation of a treaty consist of discussions and negotiations at which the subject matter to be included in the treaty is agreed and a draft text is prepared.
 There is no particular form prescribed for treaty negotiations, which can be oral, in written form, or both.
-In the case of bilateral treaties, discussions and negotiations are generally initiated at the level of the parties themselves, and can be conducted at different levels, by Heads of State[s] or Governments, by Ministers of Foreign Affairs or, more often in diplomatic practice, at the level of officials (Heads of Governments and Other Senior Officials).
+In the case of bilateral treaties, discussions and negotiations are generally initiated at the level of the parties themselves, and can be conducted at different levels, by Heads of States or Governments, by Ministers of Foreign Affairs or, more often in diplomatic practice, at the level of officials (Heads of State; Heads of Governments and Other Senior Officials).

-32 The negotiation of multilateral treaties is often instigated not by States, but by international organizations, such as the UN, International Maritime Organization (IMO), Food and Agriculture Organization of the United Nations (FAO), ILO, or United Nations Educational, Scientific and Cultural Organization (UNESCO).
+40 The negotiation of multilateral treaties is often instigated not by States, but by international organizations, such as the UN, International Maritime Organization (IMO), FAO, ILO, or United Nations Educational, Scientific and Cultural Organization (UNESCO).
 Many international treaties have been prepared by the ILC (such as the VCLT).

 (b) Adoption and Authentication of the Text

-36 The processes of adoption and authentication of the text of a treaty may take any form agreed by the parties (Arts 9, 10 VCLT).
+44 The processes of adoption and authentication of the text of a treaty may take any form agreed by the parties (Arts 9, 10 VCLT).
 In the case of the text of a multilateral treaty adopted at a formal diplomatic conference, this will generally be by way of the inclusion of the text in the final act of the conference (see para.
-35above).
+42 above).

-37 The adoption and authentication of a text, whether by way of its incorporation in the final act of a conference or by other means, may involve the signature, or initialling, either of the final act, or of the text (see Arts 9, 10 VCLT).
-But such a signature is not to be confused with what may be a second signature of the treaty for the purposes of signifying a State’s consent to be bound by it, which is part of the second stage in the formation of a treaty covered in paras 52–55 below (and governed by Art.
+45 The adoption and authentication of a text, whether by way of its incorporation in the final act of a conference or by other means, may involve the signature, or initialling, either of the final act, or of the text (see Arts 9, 10 VCLT).
+But such a signature is not to be confused with what may be a second signature of the treaty for the purposes of signifying a State’s consent to be bound by it, which is part of the second stage in the formation of a treaty covered in paras 61–64 below (and governed by Art.
 12 VCLT).
 Such a signature for authentication does not amount to an expression of consent to be bound, nor does it commit a State to consider signing and/or ratifying the treaty.
-In the interim period between the signature of an international treaty, a State is under the obligation not to defeat the object and purpose of a treaty it has signed (see para.
-48below).
+In the interim period between the signature and the ratification of an international treaty, a State is under the obligation not to defeat the object and purpose of a treaty it has signed (see para.
+57 below).